Corel VideoStudio

 Corel VideoStudio (formerly Ulead VideoStudio) is a video editing software package for Microsoft Windows.

 Features

 Basic editing

 The software allows storyboard and timeline-oriented editing.
 Various formats are supported for source clips, and the resulting video can be exported to a video file.
-DVD and AVCHD DVD authoring capabilities are included.
-Blu-ray authoring is available via a plug-in.
+DVD and AVCHD DVD authoring capabilities are included, and Blu-ray authoring is available via a plug-in.
 VideoStudio supports direct DV and HDV capture and burning.

-Transitions

-VideoStudio provides several categories of video transitions, including: